kashishsh/angular-training/introduction.md

 Answer : - We use directives to manipulate the DOM.
 We can use them to add an element, remove existing DOM element, change class / style.
          - Directives which modifies the DOM use * in front of their name. eg : *ngFor

+Question : What are services ?
+Answer : - Instead to writing the http request in the component, we write services for the same.
+It makes debugging and writing unit test cases much easier.
+As we can fake the service while writing unit test cases instead of making actual call to the server.
+         - Unit test cases should never depend on live http calls.
+         - Writing http calls in component makes it tightly coupled and hard to test.
+         - Apart from http calls, component should not contain any logic other than the presentation logic.
+Services should be used for any logical stuff.
+         - Services can be used at multiple places in the project.

+Question : What is dependency injection ?
+Answer : - We need to instruct angular to create instance of that service and pass it to the constructor, this concept is called            dependency injection.
+Here we tell angular to inject class's dependency to its constructor.
+         - Dependency injection means injecting / providing the dependency of a class in its constructor.
+         - To use dependency injection, we need to register it in the module.
+         - We add all dependencies to be used by the components in this module to the providers array in module.ts file.
+         - When we register dependency as a provider in module, angular will create a single instance of that class or module.
+           Angular will pass the same instance to all the components using that service, this is called singleton pattern.
+So, a single instance of an object exists in the memory.